Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus-positive diffuse large B cell lymphoma, not otherwise specified

 Diffuse large B-cell lymphoma (DLBCL) is the second most common type of lymphoma.
 It occurs primarily in elderly adults, far less frequency in younger adults, and rarely in children.
 Elderly adults present with B symptoms (i.e. fever, night sweats, and weight loss), swollen lymph nodes, and symptoms due to malignant cell infiltrations into the upper gastrointestinal tract, lungs, upper airways, and/or other organs.
 Younger individuals present with swollen lymph nodes but frequently do not have class B symptoms or involvement of extra-nodal tissues.
 It is a more aggressive disease in the elderly.
-Histologic features of DLBCL can be divided into three patterns based on the cell types in tissue infiltrates; the anplastic variant (~3% of cases) exhibits prominent Reed–Sternberg-like cells embedded in a background of histiocytes and lymphocytes; the immunoblastic variant (8–10% of cases) has 90% immunoblasts; and the centroblastic variant (80% of cases) is dominated by centroblasts.
+Histologic features of DLBCL can be divided into three patterns based on the cell types in tissue infiltrates; the anaplastic variant (~3% of cases) exhibits prominent Reed–Sternberg-like cells embedded in a background of histiocytes and lymphocytes; the immunoblastic variant (8–10% of cases) has 90% immunoblasts; and the centroblastic variant (80% of cases) is dominated by centroblasts.
 These histological features are typically accompanied by the invasion and destruction (i.e. necrosis) of small blood vessels.
 An alternative classification is based on the disease's cell of origin: germinal center B cell DLBCL (GCB-DLBCL) and activated B cell DLBCL (ABC-DLBCL).
 Uncommonly, DLBCL occurs by what is known as a Richter transformation of chronic lymphocytic leukemia (CLL) to an extremely aggressive form of DLBCL.
 Many of these transformations develop in EBV-associated CLL cases (~10–15% of all CLL cases are EBV-associated).